bray2sick/assets/README.md

 Using a free CDN like [jsDelivr](https://www.jsdelivr.com/) with your GitHub repository is a simple and effective way to improve the performance of your website by serving static assets faster.

 Follow the steps above to set it up and start benefiting from faster load times.

+For more information, check out the jsDelivr official documentation on [GitHub](https://www.jsdelivr.com/?docs=gh)